1868 North Carolina railroad bonds scandal

-The 1868-1869 North Carolina railroad bonds scandal took place in the U.S. state of North Carolina after Milton S. Littlefield and George W. Swepson defrauded North Carolina of $4 million by issuing fraudulent bonds for a railroad project.
+The 1868-1869 North Carolina railroad bonds scandal, sometimes called the "Railroad Ring" scandal, took place in the U.S. state of North Carolina after Milton S. Littlefield and George W. Swepson defrauded North Carolina of $4 million by issuing fraudulent bonds for a railroad project.

 Scandal

 In 1855, the Western North Carolina Railroad was chartered to be built from Salisbury to Asheville.
 The mountainous terrain and interruptions related to the American Civil War delayed the completion of the line.

 From 1868 to 1869 the government of North Carolina authorized the issuing of $27.83 million worth of bonds and stocks to the benefit of 18 railway companies so they could furnish internal improvements for the state.
 In 1868 the Western North Carolina Railroad was taken over by Milton S. Littlefield and George W. Swepson through their purchase of a majority of its bonds.
 Littlefield was a lobbyist who had moved to the state from the North, while Swepson was a North Carolinian banker.
 Both men encouraged the Republican-controlled North Carolina General Assembly in its heavy spending on the railways.
 Swepson convinced Republican Governor William Woods Holden that state tax revenue would be sufficient to pay the interest owed for the bonds.
 Ultimately, North Carolina's government spent half of all its railroad aid on the Western North Carolina Railroad.

 Under Littlefield's and Swepson's leadership, the Western North Carolina Railroad amassed a significant debt.
 They invested $3 million worth of North Carolina bonds in Florida railroad investments.
 They also participated in fraudulent stock subscriptions and released fake securities.
 Littlefield then left the state.
 By 1870 the state bond market had collapsed.
 Little railroad construction was actually done and North Carolina's government was left in heavy debt with its credit worthiness threatened.